danwagnerco/icookie/README.md

 Make a copy of application.example.yaml and populate it with the secret stuff.

 #### TODO
+* build a wrapper model for forecast_io (call it ForecastInterface ?)
-* update location model to send forecast_io calls
+* update location model to use ForecastInterface
 * create form to update user model
+* asdf